LERD: Latent Event-Relational Dynamics for Neurodegenerative Classification: Related Work

 \subsection{EEG-based AD diagnosis with supervised pipelines}

 A large body of work frames EEG-based analysis of Alzheimer's disease (AD) as a supervised classification problem, where hand-crafted spectral or connectivity features (e.g., band power, topographies, and simple graph summaries) are extracted from multichannel recordings and then fed into conventional classifiers \citep{Ieracitano2020NeuralNetworks}.
 Recent studies further benchmark alternative feature--classifier combinations and examine protocol choices such as task versus resting-state recordings \citep{Vicchietti2023SciRep,Kim2024SciRep}.
 While these pipelines can achieve strong diagnostic accuracy, they typically summarize EEG into static descriptors and do not explicitly model the latent, event-driven dynamics and directed interactions that generate the signals.
 More recent studies continue to refine supervised AD--EEG pipelines with stronger models and evaluation protocols \citep{Vicchietti2023SciRep,Kim2024SciRep,Tawhid2025BrainInformatics}.
+LERD is complementary: it preserves label prediction but makes latent event timing and event-lag relations explicit model outputs.